The non-Abelian Weyl-Yang-Kaluza-Klein gravity model: The reduction of the Stephenson Kilmister Yang curvature

-The method of dimensional reduction, from higher-dimensional theory to the actual $4$D space-time, bring into the clear the types of gravitational and gauge fields together with the forms of interactions between the constituent fields.
+The method of dimensional reduction, from higher-dimensional theory to the real $4$D spacetime, brings the types of gravitational and gauge fields together with the forms of interactions between the constituent fields into the clear.
 The reduced form of the $(4+N)$-dimensional quadratic curvature after performing dimensional reduction procedure is given by